 How does CWD spread?

 The method of CWD transmission is unknown, however there is strong evidence to suggest that abnormally-shaped proteins called "prions" are responsible.
 The agent responsible for this disease may spread directly through animal to animal contact or indirectly through soil or other surface to animal contact.
 It is thought that the most common mode of transmission from an infected animal is via saliva and feces.
 A recent study confirms that CWD prions can be shed into the environment in feces from animals showing no clinical signs of the disease and can contaminate the soil, leading to infection in other animals.
 CWD can be spread from region to region by the movement of captive deer or through the improper disposal of a harvested deer transported from a CWD infected area.

 Where has CWD been found?

 Prior to 2005, the disease had only been found in North America west of Illinois.
 In 2005, CWD was documented in captive and free-ranging herds in New York and in free-ranging herds in West Virginia.
 Since then, it has also been discovered in several other states.
 CWD has not been found in Connecticut or New England.
-States and Canadian provinces where CWD has been confirmed include: New York, Pennsylvania, West Virginia, Virginia, Maryland, Tennessee, Missouri, Arkansas, Mississippi, Illinois, Iowa, Minnesota, Wisconsin, Michigan, Ohio, North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Texas, New Mexico, Colorado, Wyoming, Montana, Utah, Louisiana, North Carolina, Idaho, Alabama, Saskatchewan, Alberta, Manitoba, and Quebec.
-An updated map showing the states and Canadian provinces where CWD has been documented can be found on the Chronic Wasting Disease Alliance website.
+States and Canadian provinces where CWD has been confirmed include: New York, Pennsylvania, West Virginia, Virginia, Maryland, Tennessee, Missouri, Arkansas, Mississippi, Illinois, Iowa, Minnesota, Wisconsin, Michigan, Ohio, North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Texas, New Mexico, Colorado, Wyoming, Montana, Utah, Louisiana, North Carolina, Idaho, Alabama, Florida, Saskatchewan, Alberta, Manitoba, and Quebec.
+An updated map showing the states and Canadian provinces where CWD has been documented and what species have been affected can be found on the Chronic Wasting Disease Alliance website.

 The first reported case of wild moose infected with CWD occurred in Colorado in September 2005.
 Because moose do not congregate like deer and elk, cases of CWD in moose are expected to remain low.